In this article:

 - Soak your feet in the tea bath for half an hour.

 - Repeat this process twice daily for 5–6 weeks.

-One review on the topic stated that the antifungal and antimicrobial virtues of vinegar could be traced back to acetic acid, which is its main component.
-Not only does this acid account for vinegar’s extremely low pH, but it is also known to penetrate the cell membranes of microorganisms, ultimately causing the cells to die.
-(4)
+One review demonstrated that the antifungal and antimicrobial virtues of vinegar could be traced back to acetic acid, which is its main component.
+(3)

-The currently available studies point to the antifungal and antimicrobial properties of vinegar, which are promising for combating superficial infections such as athlete’s foot.
-Moreover, there is considerable anecdotal evidence that supports the use of vinegar for relieving the symptoms of this fungal infection.
+The antifungal and antimicrobial properties of vinegar are promising for combating superficial infections such as athlete’s foot.

 Garlic contains two major organosulfur compounds, namely, ajoene and allicin, which may exhibit some degree of antifungal activity against the dermatophytes responsible for athlete’s foot.